Christina Barrow (Medical Physics MS)

-Paul Nyhuis (UMN Physics MS)
+Paul Nyhuis (Physics MS)

 Professor at Concordia College in St. Paul and Inver Hills Community College in Inver Grove Heights